ss2552/Guide_3DS/docs/troubleshooting-finalizing-setup.md

 ::: details Error #24: SD is write-protected

 Ensure that your SD card is not [locked](/images/sdlock.png).
-If the SD card is not locked and you continue to get this error, join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) for assistance.
+If the SD card is not locked and you continue to get this error, join [r/3ds on Discord](https://discord.gg/3ds) for assistance.

 :::